CrisMll/PracticeExercises/README.md

 # Coding Practice Exercises 🖥️

 Welcome to my repository.
-This space is dedicated to organising and documenting my practice exercises of what I'm learning, whether in class or in courses by myself.
+This space is dedicated to coding and documenting my practice exercises of what I'm learning, whether in class or in courses by myself.

 ## Languages: